zmx0142857/HelloWorld/README.md

 # hello-world
 My first repository in github, for practice.

-# About myself
+# About Myself
-I started learning C++ last autumn, then met Python by winter.
+I started learning C++ the autumn of 2016, then met Python by winter.
 They were wonderful.